IABTechLab/uid2docs/api/v2/encryption-decryption.md

 ## Decrypting Responses

 You have the option of writing your own script for decrypting responses or using the provided [Python example script](#example-decryption-script).
-If you choose to write your own script, be sure to follow the field layout requirements listed in [Binary Unencrypted Envelope](#binary-unencrypted-envelope).
+If you choose to write your own script, be sure to follow the field layout requirements listed in [Encrypted Response Envelope](#encrypted-response-envelope).

-### Binary Unencrypted Envelope
+### Encrypted Response Envelope

 The following table describes the field layout for response decryption scripts.